WISDOM FOR LIVING DAILY DEVOTIONAL

 BY T. O. BANSO

-The full statement Zacharias made to the angel in response to the good news that his wife would become give birth to a son was: “How shall I know this?
+In response to the good news that his wife would give birth to a son, Zacharias, a priest, told the angel: “How shall I know this?
 For I am an old man, and my wife is well advanced in years”(Luke 1:18 New King James Version).

-Just as the angel said, Elizabeth, Zacharias’ wife, became pregnant and gave birth to a son.
+Just as the angel had said, Elizabeth, Zacharias’ wife, became pregnant and gave birth to a son.
 Throughout the period of the pregnancy, Zacharias was mute, and probably deaf, too.
 He only regained his ability to speak again at the naming of the son.
 This happened to Zacharias because he didn’t control his tongue.
 He used it to speak unbelief.
-He put himself in trouble!
+He got himself in trouble!

 A wise man does not say all that is in his heart.
 It is a foolish man or an immature person who says it as he sees it and says all he knows carelessly.
 “You are snared by the words of your mouth; you are taken by the words of your mouth” (Proverbs 6:2 New King James Version).
-Jesus warned that by the word of your mouth you are justified and by the word of your mouth you are condemned (Matthew 12:37).
+Jesus warned that by the word of your mouth, you are justified and by the word of your mouth you are condemned (Matthew 12:37).

 If you are not born again, you need to give your life to Jesus now.
-I urge you to take the following steps: *Admit you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: O Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
 I repent of my sins and confess Jesus as my Lord and Saviour.
 I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you, Jesus, for saving me and making me a child of God.
+Thank You, Jesus, for saving me and making me a child of God.

 I believe you have said this prayer from your heart.
 Congratulations!
 You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
-I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
+I pray that you flourish like a palm tree and grow like a cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 I will be glad to hear from you.
-The LORD be with you.
+The Lord be with you.

-(For over 300 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).
+(For over 900 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.